jeremyhager/jeremyhager.github.io/docs/postgres-prereqs.md

 ...
 ```

 Above can be seen the output above, the version is `2.0` and was published later.
-In this case we'll need to publish version `2.0` instead of `1.1`, or `1.0` for that matter.
+In this case we'll need to publish version `2.0`.

 ## Source
 - [Installing pgpool-II using rpms](https://www.pgpool.net/docs/latest/en/html/install-rpm.html)